atwellpub/jQuery-Form-Slider/README.md

 ### Multiple Form Support

 1. This framework supports multiple forms.
-2. Enter `formSlider` into your developer's console to explore the data prepared by this library.
+2. The `formSlider` object is accessible from the developers' console, too.